Common Indoor Air Pollutants

 You’ve likely heard the term “indoor air pollution” before.
 It’s something we all assume is there, but most people don’t take the time to really learn about it.
 However, indoor air pollution is one of the biggest problems in the world.
 Health experts estimate that it kills between one and five million people around the world every year.

-In Detroit, your indoor air is probably not deadly.
+Your indoor air is probably not deadly.
 Instead, the pollutants can irritate your eyes or nose.
 They can cause allergies, and they can even contribute to getting you sick.
 These are the most common indoor air pollutants in the US and why they matter.

 This is a big category.
 It includes plant material like pollen, microbes like bacteria and fungi, and pet dander as well.
 Anything that comes off of a living organism can be part of your indoor air pollution.
 These are the pollutants that tend to be the worst for allergies.
 They can also cause infections and contribute to a number of health issues.